dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 The instructions volume mount certificates into containers.
 You can add certificates into container images with a `COPY` command in a Dockerfile.
 This approach is not recommended.
 It makes it harder to use the same image for testing with dev certificates and hosting with production certificates.
 There is also a  significant risk of certificate disclosure if certificates are made part of container images.

+The samples are written for `cmd.exe`.
+PowerShell users will need to special case the environment variables that are used in the instructions.

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

 ## Getting the sample